image-charts/documentation/docs/enterprise.md

     **Generating a signature based on unencoded URL parameters is the recommended way** as it's much more robust and abstract away the encoding the transportation uses (e.g. webmail proxies, web-browsers, enterprise proxies).

 !!! tip "(advanced) What if I want to use special characters like `%` or `&` in my title, labels, legends... ?"
     If you want to use special characters like `%` or `&` in chart title, labels, legends...
 You will need to update our code examples below to encode every query parameter values before signing the query string.
-Image Charts API will detect that the signature (`ichm`) was computed against the already encoded querystring and will work as expected.
+Image Charts API will detect that the signature (`ichm`) was computed against the already encoded query string and will work as expected.

 Note that Image-Chart supports `ichm` parameter both at the end of the query string (e.g. `https://image-charts.com/chart?{QUERY_STRING}&ichm=GENERATED_HASH`) and at the beginning (e.g `https://image-charts.com/chart?ichm=GENERATED_HASH&{QUERY_STRING}`).

-As an example here is a graph signed, without watermark:
+As an example, here is a graph signed without watermark:

 ![chart](https://image-charts.com/chart?chd=t%3A40%2C20%2C10%2C20%2C40%2C20%2C20%2C40%2C10%2C20%2C40%2C60%7C55%2C35%2C5%2C45%2C25%2C45%2C45%2C45%2C25%2C15%2C55%2C45&chf=b0%2Clg%2C90%2Cffeb3b%2C0.2%2Cf44336%2C1%7Cb1%2Clg%2C90%2C8bc34a%2C0.2%2C009688%2C1&chof=.png&chs=700x200&cht=lc&chtt=No%20watermark%21&icac=documentation&ichm=d824323e74a1caeebd47d994152639728997b9c572774b79f8ebf20f8b31a405)